anmarjarjees/arduino-code/README.md

 In the Datasheet PDF, you will find tables listing various specifications.
 The value we need is called Forward Voltage, which represents the Voltage Drop of that specific LED.
 This value is usually given as a minimum (Min) and maximum (Max) range.

-- To calculate the resistor value using Ohm’s Law, we use the minimum Forward Voltage.
+- To calculate the resistor value using Ohm's Law, we use the minimum Forward Voltage.
 - If the datasheet provides different values for Red, Green, and Blue LEDs, use the Red LED value for our example.

 ![LED Forward Voltage](https://github.com/anmarjarjees/arduino-code/blob/master/images/forward-voltage.jpg)